dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Proofs-Of-Concept/SXSS-Into-Anchor-Href-Attribute-HTML-Encoding.md

 <h1>Proof Of Concept</h1>

 In the above scenario, an attacker simply needs to inject the javascript: pseudo protocol with a javascript command as their website name when leaving a comment on the blog.
-This will achieve Stored XSS.
+This should achieve Stored XSS after a user clicks on my name after I post my comment.
 See the below images for proof of concept.

 ![image](https://github.com/user-attachments/assets/bdce3077-5d80-4334-af09-4954573fbf0e)
 ![image](https://github.com/user-attachments/assets/2c318daf-fc91-44a8-96b7-769499a30938)